 Will The En-bloc Clip Ejection Hit The Red Dot Sight Causing Damage?

-When you're shooting an M1 that's loaded with an En-Bloc clip, which carries eight rounds of 30-06 ammo, there's always that moment of anticipation for the iconic "PING" sound it makes upon ejecting the clip after the last round is fired.
-This sound is a hallmark of the M1, and oddly enough, it's something a lot of shooters find really satisfying.
+When firing an M1 Garand loaded with an En-Bloc clip holding eight rounds of .30-06, there’s always that moment of anticipation for the iconic PING as the clip ejects after the final shot.
+This distinctive sound is a signature of the rifle—one that many shooters find oddly satisfying.